-$Audit\ Committee\ Financial\ Expert.$
+Audit Committee Financial Expert.

-The Company has identified its audit chairperson, Mr. Kausar Kazmi as its audit committee financial expert.
-Mr. Kazmi is an independent Board member as the term is defined in the Nasdaq Listing Rules.
-Mr. Kazmi offers a breadth of experience in finance and banking industry as head of commercial banking and business development with Habib Bank Zurich PLC, UK.
-Mr. Kazmi's tenure as both an Audit Committee member and Chair of the Audit Committee as well as over 41 years in the banking and financial sector, provides him with an understanding of generally accepted accounting principles and financial reporting.
+The Company has identified its audit chairperson, Mr. Kausar Kazmi as its Audit Committee financial expert.
+Mr. Kazmi is an independent board member as the term is defined in the Nasdaq Listing Rules.
+Mr. Kazmi's over 40 years of experience in the banking industry including his current tenure as Head of Commercial Banking and Business Development for UK and Europe for Habib Bank AG Zurich as well as his service as a board member on various charities as the board member responsible for fundraising, provides him with an understanding of generally accepted accounting principles and financial reporting.
 Additionally, this experience provides an ability to assess the general application of accounting principles in connection with the accounting for estimates, accruals and reserves; experience analyzing financial statements that were comparable in the breadth and complexity of issues that can be reasonably expected to be raised by the Company's financial statements; an understanding of internal control over financial reporting; and an understanding of audit committee functions.